 - Follow the footpath left onto Coronation Walk.
 A board provides more information on the history of the canal.
 Continue along Coronation Walk alongside the River Waring and a row of lime trees.

-- At the old Weslyan School turn left, and cross the river and road, and continue into St Mary’s Square.
-Keep to the left hand path to emerge on Manor House Street.
+- At the old Wesleyan School turn left, and cross the river and road, and continue into St Mary’s Square.
+Keep to the left-hand path to emerge on Manor House Street.

 - Turn left along the front of the school.
 View the Manor House and its plaque then continue to the entrance of Banovallum House.
 Turn around and return to the church.
 Turn left to walk in front of the church and emerge on Church Lane.

 - Turn right.
 Follow the road as it bends left and becomes Wharf Road with the River Waring on the right.

 - Turn left along the far side of the library.
 Look through the window to see part of the Roman Wall inside.
 Continue into Lindsey Court, where William Marwood perfected his “long drop”.
 Walk through the alley known as Tinkers Entry to emerge onto the High Street and the Market Place.
 Cross the road and walk down St Lawrence Street at the side of the Post Office to return to the starting point.

 - Accessibility and suitability